 Cley Harbour underwent further work this month with repairs and an extension to the slipway.
 A large group of volunteers helped to extend and clean the slipway, making it much easier to launch boats.
 Thanks in particular to all the new volunteers and please contact us via the website if you'd like to participate in future working parties.

-RACHEL LOCKWOOD DONATES PICTURE TO FUND CLEY HARBOUR RESTORATION
+RACHEL LOCKWOOD SELLS PICTURE TO FUND CLEY HARBOUR RESTORATION

 Rachel’s lifelong passion for nature and art has led her through numerous areas of study.
 She attended the Psalter Lane Art School in Sheffield, then on to Hornsey College of Art, now Middlesex University, to study scientific illustration, which included zoological and medical illustration.
 After a successful career painting in London, Rachel spent some time traveling and living abroad before moving to Norfolk.
 Her work focuses on landscape and natural habitats